AlisiaBaielli/Statistics_Project/README.md

 In this repository, you can find the project that analyzes the main environmental and socio-economic factors of depression worldwide.
-This project is part of the Mathematical Statistics course held by Professor Botond Szabo at Bocconi University.
+This project is part of the Mathematical Statistics course held at Bocconi University by Professor Botond Szabo.